This post was originally published on January 27, 2015 and has since been updated for accuracy and comprehensiveness.

 Every season brings unique safety concerns, and winter is no exception.
-During the cooler months, homes face an array of potential issues from bursting pipes to fires caused by heating sources.
-Furthermore, winter is typically an expensive utility bill season—but it doesn’t have to be.
+During the cooler months, homes face an array of potential issues, including:

 As snow melts, the water needs a clear path from the roof away from the home.
-Otherwise, you run the risk of flooding.
-Regularly clean out excessive build up of fallen leaves, pines and debris to prevent overflow later.
+Otherwise, the runoff will build up and overflow, risking water damage in your home.
+Regularly clean out excessive build up of fallen leaves, pine needles and other debris to prevent overflow later.

 Survey the perimeter of you home to see if any tree branches have grown toward your home.
-Snow and ice can weigh these branches down and cause damage.
-Take preventative action, and trim branches before the first snowfall.
+Snow and ice can weigh these branches down and cause them to fall on your home, shed or car.
+Take preventative action by trimming branches.

 3. Keep Pathways Clear

 Keep salt and shovels readily available to clear pathways immediately upon snowfall.
-This will prevent potential slips and falls.
+This will prevent dangerous falls.